Ayan Kumar Bhunia

 performance

-at a Pictionary-like sketching game, where the participant whose sketch is recognized first is
+at a Pictionary-like sketching game, where the participant whose sketch is recognized first

 a